mrets/Help/transactions_withdrawing_accepting_rejecting_transfers.md

 This article explains how to withdraw, accept, and reject a transfer.

 The Transactions Dashboard will display all records of transactions as well as pending transactions.
+All of the below actions are completed within the Transactions dashboard- pending tab.

 ![](https://github.com/markmrets/photos/blob/master/pending%201%20.png?raw=true)